 ||The use of an indirect-readout device such as

 the PW-D probably accounted for more than a few complaints to National

 from casual users who had to constantly refer to the manual for a graph

 that provided frequency versus dial readout correlations.
 The competition's direct-readout dials also could have

 revamping the entire NC-100 line to replace the PW-D micrometer dial with a

 NC-100 receivers that had the new dial installed.
-For sometime, the
+The introductory ad

-NC-101X was available with either the micrometer dial or the "A" version
+NC-101X was available with either the micrometer dial or with the "A" version

-dial.
-After all, it was a ham receiver and many hams enjoyed the
+dial as the NC-101XA.
+After all, the NC-101X was a ham receiver and many hams enjoyed the

 correlation exercises involved with using the PW-D.